prashantrathod/Inkwell/README.md

 ```

 ### Featurelist to add to inkwell
 - AI tool build in - linked to local or cloud LLM
-- Update icon
-- Change name, although i kind of like it
-- Ask Claude what it would improve in this editor?
-- what are some premium features that can be added to this editor?
+- what are some premium features that can be added to this editor? - **Feedback**
-- Add the ability to rename the file
+- Add the ability to rename the file - **Added**
-- Add the ability to add a new tab, to work on multiple tabs / docs at the same time.
+- Add the ability to add a new tab, to work on multiple tabs / docs at the same time.  - **Added**
-- Change the about section to add my name and Claudes
-- Allow ability to open the finder window where the file is saved
+- Allow ability to open the finder window where the file is saved - **Added**
-- Dark mode for the preview mode
+- Dark mode for the preview mode - **Added**
-- Where is the file being saved to?
-- Why does the open file button not work? - can we get this to open a finder window?
+- Add open button fix to finder window - **Added**

 ## License